AdamCarrera/AdamCarrera/README.md

-### Hi there 👋 nice to meet you!
+# I'm Adam, nice to meet you! :smiley:
-- 🔭 I’m currently working on, Python Motion Control
+- 🔭 I’m currently working on: Python Motion Control
 - 🌱 I’m currently learning: Python, C++
+- 🤔 I’m looking for help with: Finding the next steps of my programming journey
 - 📫 How to reach me: adam.carrera@utdallas.edu

 <!--